Iran targets Israeli bases across Syrian frontier, Israel pounds Syria

 That attack killed 15 people, including eight Iranians, the Syrian Observatory for Human Rights said, though the commander said there were no casualties.
 Israel has neither confirmed nor denied responsibility.

-The Trump administration cast its hard tack against the Iranian nuclear deal as a response, in part, to Tehran's military interventions in the region.
+The Trump administration cast its hard line against the Iranian nuclear deal as a response, in part, to Tehran's military interventions in the region.

 RUSSIA WARNED